-A professional chef plans out her five course meal.
-A teacher lines up his lesson plan.
-A paperboy maps out his route.
-And...a digital campaigner plans out an advocacy campaign.
+A professional chef plans out a five-course meal.
+A teacher lines up a lesson plan.
+A paperboy maps out a route.
+And a digital campaigner plans out an advocacy campaign.

-What you can do, however, is follow a series of steps that have the kind of flexibility you’ll need to customize your campaign plan to your specific aims.
+Not to fear!
+You can follow a series of steps that have the kind of flexibility you’ll need to customize your campaign plan to your specific aims.

-The five steps to developing an advocacy campaign are:
+The five steps to developing a strong advocacy campaign of any kind are:

 - Set a Goal.

 - Build a Team.